 Performance Measures: The Reemployment Modernization program is comprised of 21 individual projects.
 Each project has a project schedule, deliverables, and key milestones that are being tracked and reported on a monthly and quarterly basis.
-Release of funds is contingent on progress and completion of deliverables and key milestones.

 Promoting Equitable Outcomes: When procuring services, DEO works to ensure that qualified minority businesses are afforded contracting opportunities in accordance with section 287.057, Florida Statutes.